-Massage therapy is such an invaluable tool for healing; especially when it comes to the end of life.
-It’s one of the best therapies available for bringing comfort to a patient who’s near death.
-As a person approaches the end of their life, they often experience a wide range of emotions; sadness, grief, anger, etc. The psychological turmoil can weigh heavy on their mind and it’s also possible that they could be in pain and hurting.
+Massage therapy is an invaluable tool for soothing and healing and is one of the best therapies available for bringing physical and emotional comfort to a patient who is near death.
+As a person approaches the end of their life, they often experience a wide range of emotions; sadness, grief, anger, confusion and loneliness, just to name a few.
+Massage can help to lift the heavy psychological turmoil weighing on their mind and relieve pain and suffering.

-The one-on-one personal time the massage therapist can give the patient is important as well.
-Oftentimes the patient is in a clinical setting surrounded by medical staff and healthcare workers coming and going.
-It’s difficult for those people to sit with the patient uninterrupted and just talk, hold their hand or stroke their arm, but a massage therapist can invest this quality time.
-We can offer the patient that listening ear or that soothing touch to help bring relief and encourage the patient to relax.
+The one-on-one personal time that the massage therapist can give a patient is important as well.
+Oftentimes when the patient is in a clinical setting the medical staff and healthcare workers come and go.
+It’s difficult for those people to sit with the patient uninterrupted and just talk, hold their hand or stroke their arm.
+A massage therapist can invest this quality time.
+We can offer the patient a listening ear and soothing touch to help bring relief and encourage the patient to relax.

 The benefits of massage are many.
-It’s been shown to decrease symptoms of anxiety, agitation and depression in addition to helping ease pain and relieve joint stiffness.
-It positively impacts the quality of life by helping the patient to relax and have a better sense of inner peace.
-And isn’t that what we would all want as we approach the end of our life?
+It has been shown to decrease symptoms of anxiety, agitation and depression in addition to helping ease pain and relieve joint stiffness.
+It positively impacts the quality of life by helping the patient to relax and to achieve a sense of inner peace.
+Isn’t that what we would all want as we approach the end of our life?